VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 send these commands to the domain instead of intiating CRUD-style operations.
 This makes it easier to design intuitive, task-based UIs.

-## Barriers to Adopting the CQRS Pattern
+## Barriers to adopting the CQRS pattern

 Although you can list a number of clear benefits to adopting the CQRS pattern in specific scenarios, you may find it difficult in practice to